klochkov1/inshort_2020/README.md

 # INSHORT
 Service for creating and managing short links.
-It is also provide statistics about visits.
+It also provides statistics about visits.

 ## About